gnoverse/vscode-gno/README.md

 # Gno for Visual Studio Code

+*⚠️ Currently we build from source to install, this will be published on marketplace soon*

 ## Acknowledgments

 A big thank you to the developers of the [vscode-go](https://github.com/golang/vscode-go) extension for Go.